Getting started with solar

 Step 3: Select a contractor

-Once you commit to solar, it's important to choose the right contractor.
-See our tips below.
+Once you've made the decision to get solar, it's important to choose the right contractor.
 Once you select a contractor, they will need to complete an online application.

 Step 4: Approval and installation